jeff1evesque/machine-learning/doc/installation/docker-compose.rst

 This will allow the web-application to be accessible on the host machine, via https://localhost:8080.
 Similarly, the programmatic-api will be accessible at https://localhost:9090.

-Since this project assumes rancher as the primary method to deploy, and run the application, it will be important to remember when reading through this documentation, to substitute the localhost, or the `https://127.0.0.1:XXXX` address, in place of the `https://192.168.99.101:XXXX` endpoint.
+However, since this project assumes rancher as the primary method to deploy, and run the application, it will be important to remember when reading through this documentation, to substitute the localhost, or the `https://127.0.0.1:XXXX` address, in place of the `https://192.168.99.101:XXXX` endpoint.
 This will allow users to perform the same tasks outlined throughout this documentation.